daqwes/thesis/README.md

 └── src
 ```

-The `src` directory contains all the source files for all the algorithms implementations, and `experiments` which has all the experiments.
+The `src` directory contains all the source files for all the algorithms implementations, and `experiments` has all the experiments.
 See this [file](experiments/README.md) which describes how to run the experiments, as well as which experiment connects to which plot/table.

 ## Installing dependencies